GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization

 \textbf{Tiny Feasible Space.} We use \textit{suggested\_values} from Structured Knowledge to define a discrete space for each knob.
 Such values are valuable since they performed well in the past and can serve as good starting points for new scenario.
 However, they may not be suitable for all cases, as the optimal knob setting depends on the specific environment, which can be diverse.
 Instead of relying on these values only, we can apply a set of multiplicators for each suggested value of all numerical knobs.
 The intuition behind is to deviate the suggested value in different directions (smaller or bigger) with different extents.
 Formally, given a set of multiplicators $M=\{m_1, m_2, \dots, m_n\}$ and a suggested value $V$ for a knob $k$, the search space $\Omega$ for this knob is defined as:

 However, this heuristic approach ignores the value ranges of knobs and the multiplication results could be useless.
 For example, knob ``\texttt{checkpoint\_timeout}'' has a value range from 30 to 86400 with 90 as a recommended starting point \cite{enterprisedb}.
-Given the maximum factor used in DB-BERT \cite{10.1145/3514221.3517843}, which is 4, the maximum value to try is $90 \times 4 = 360$ and this is much smaller than $86400$, which means a lot of promising values are ignored.
-Thus we develop the following algorithm to address this limitation by considering the value range and calculating the multiplicators dynamically.
+Given the maximum factor used in DB-BERT (i.e., 4) \cite{10.1145/3514221.3517843}, the maximum value to try is $90 \times 4 = 360$ and this is much smaller than $86400$, which means a lot of promising values are ignored.
+Thus we address this limitation by considering the value range and calculating the multiplicators dynamically.